 Ron Thompson to Administrative Commission (email, June 22, 2004); RE: Ron Thompson conversation with James Noel; “Sell property and hold funds until a new ministry under new leadership can begin in a viable neighborhood.
 (Did not someone tell us that close-by are young Af/Am families with children?)”

 Carrie Buckner to Administrative Commission (email, June 23, 2004); RE: Carrie Buckner conversation with Paul Connor; “He did raise two key themes I think we should address.
-First, what he called institutional racism in the presbytery about neglecting the issues/concerns at Hillside for so long.
+First, what he called institutional racism in the Presbytery about neglecting the issues/concerns at Hillside for so long.
 He also mentioned that it is not good to place new seminary grads (all African-American) at Hillside and the ‘string’ of dynamic pastors who have been burned out by their experiences there.”

 Josie Abrams to Administrative Commission (email, June 21, 2004); RE: Josie Abrams conversation with Roland Gordon; “He was unaware it was this close to closure.
 He felt Hillside and Elmhurst should have merged a long time ago.”